lzh479/lzh479.github.io/_pages/about.md

 # 👋 About

-I am currently a Postdoctoral Fellow at the The University of Hong Kong, working with Professor
+I am currently a Postdoctoral Fellow at the University of Hong Kong, working with Professor
 <a href="https://yangyx09.github.io/#teaching" target="_blank">Yuxiang Yang</a>.
 In 2025, I received my Ph.D. in Physics from Fudan University under the supervision of Professor